YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 ### Curation Process

 * Who is responsible for curating this data?
-* Path to curation scripts/heurstics:
+* GitHub Link to curation scripts/heurstics:
-* Path to final CuBIDS csvs:
+* GitHub Link to final CuBIDS csvs:
 * Describe the Validation Process.
 Include a list of the initial and final errors and warnings.
 * Describe additions, deletions, and metadata changes (if any).